Hurmuzachi

-Hurmuzachi (Hurmuzaki, Hurmuzache) is a noble Romanian family from Bukovina of Greek origin.
+The Hurmuzachi family (Hurmuzaki, Hurmuzache) is a Romanian noble family of Greek origin, whose members were noted politicians, jurists and historians in the Duchy of Bukovina and held the title of Baron in the Austro-Hungarian Empire.
 During the 17th-19th centuries they were associated with the Cernăuca estate in Bukovina.

 History

 The most prominent members were the Hurmuzachi brothers.
-Their father was Doxaki (Doxachi, Doxache, Doxaki) Hurmuzaki (d.
+Their father was Doxachi Hurmuzachi (d.
 April 1857), who eventually re-acquired Cernăuca after the documents of the ownership of the estate by the family had been lost and built a new boier palace and church and planted park there.
 Doxaki married Iuliana (Ilinka, Olena) Murguleț (d.1858), daughter of a Romanian boier (stolnic), and they had 12 children, of whom 7 survived: the five brothers and two sisters, Eufrozina and Eliza.

-Doxaki was son of medelnicer Constantin Hurmuzachi and Roksana (d.
-August 12, 1818) from Moldavia.
+Doxaki was son of Constantin Hurmuzachi, who held the rank of medelnicer, and his wife, Roksana (d.
+August 12, 1818), both from the Principality of Moldavia.